lexfeathers/lexfeathers.ca/posts/keening-seescape-2024.md

 Shortly after that, I began to feel the strain of my day-to-day workload affecting my ability to commit enough time to a second(!) band, and had to make the decision to leave.
 Our last gig together was on August 20th at See Scape.

-For some reason, we got the idea that our second guitarist and my girlfriend, Erin, should propose to me on-stage, and I would turn her down (don't worry, we love each other very much).
-We'd then launch right into the next song- it would be so funny!
+For some reason, we got the idea that our second guitarist and my girlfriend, Erin, who I love very much, should propose to me on-stage, and I would turn her down.
+We'd then launch right into the next song.
+It would be so awkward and funny, right?

 So the problem with bits that have vague payoffs like this is that... people don't realize they're bits.
-In a wonderful messy moment, I forgot that we were going to have Jazz _also_ propose to me to hammer home the "this is a bit" part, and I queued our drummer Lukas to start the next song right away after my rejection.
+In a wonderfully messy moment, I forgot that we were going to have Jazz _also_ propose to me to hammer home the "this is a bit" part, and I queued our drummer Lukas to start the next song right away after my rejection.
 The uh... the awkwardness in the room was _physical._ It was delicious.

 Keening was such a fun band to be a part of.
 This group of musicians made me feel so comfortable and at home as a bassist, and it was amazing to get to play and write music with them.